KaiNorberg/Volund/README.md

 - 3rd party 3D physics engine
 - Audio system
 - Lua scripting
-- A feature-complete Entity Component system
+- A feature-complete Entity Component system.
-- Support for multiple graphics APIs for example OpenGL, DirectX and Vulcan
+- Support for multiple graphics APIs for example OpenGL, DirectX and Vulcan.
-- Tools for training and using deep learing/neural networks.
+- Tools for training and using deep learning/neural networks.